Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

-Set the configuration parameters of a closed loop driver.
+Sets the configuration parameters of a closed loop driver.
 See the [M569](/User_manual/Reference/Gcodes/M569) D parameter for switching a driver to closed loop after it has been configured.

 Encoder counts per step (Cn.n) can be found from the datasheet of the encoder being used.
 If the value is stated as counts per revolution (CPR), divide by the steps per revolution of the stepper motor to get the count per step.
 For example, a 1000 CPR encoder attached to a 200 step/rev motor will have a count per step of 1000 ÷ 200 = 5.